Click here to visit MauiRecovers.org, Maui County's comprehensive source of information and resources for survivors of the Hawai'i wildfires.

 Fire Debris Removal

-The August 2023 Maui Wildfires Disaster damaged or destroyed more than 2,000 Maui properties and will require a coordinated fire debris removal cleanup.
+According to the Pacific Disaster Center, the August 2023 Maui Wildfires Disaster damaged or destroyed more than 2,200 Maui properties.
+The cleanup is requiring a coordinated fire debris removal process that includes the Federal Emergency Management Agency, the U.S. Army Corps of Engineers, the Environmental Protection Agency, the state of Hawaii and the county of Maui.
 The cleanup process includes two phases.
-Phase 1 is removal of hazardous materials; Phase 2 is removal of other fire-related debris.
+Phase 1 is removal of hazardous materials and Phase 2 involves the removal of other fire-related debris.

 Consolidated Debris Removal Program